MarkStrendin/KillingFloor2DedicatedServerConfig/Readme.md

 Click the server console and push __CTRL+C__, and it will shut it down.

 # Tips
-* When the server is updated, it will overwrite the `KF2Server.bat` file, and may overwrite your admin password.
+- When the server is updated, it will overwrite the `KF2Server.bat` file, and may overwrite your admin password.
 Make a seperate batch file to start the server with with either your own password or no password (it will default to the one in the config file `PCServer-KFGame.ini`).
+- Always edit config files while the Killing Floor 2 dedicated server prorgam is __not__ running.
+It will override your files if it is running, and you'll have to make your edits again.

 # How to install custom maps from Steam Workshop